Krupal-Patel-KP/MsSql-Server-Data-Cleaning/README.md

-## Data Cleaning Projects Overview
+# Data Cleaning Project Overview

-In this above projects, my primary focus was to clean and transform raw data to prepare it for data visualization and analysis.
-The following key highlights summarize the project's main objectives and the SQL skills and operations employed:
+In this project, my primary focus was to clean and transform raw data to prepare it for data visualization and analysis.
+The following key highlights summarize the project's main objectives and the SQL skills and operations I employed:

 ## Objective

-- **Data Preparation**: We aimed to prepare raw data for data visualization and analysis.
+- **Data Preparation**: I aimed to prepare raw data for data visualization and analysis.

 ## Key Highlights

-1. **Connecting to Databases**: We established connections to relevant databases using SQL Server Management Studio (SSMS).
+1. **Connecting to Databases**: I established connections to relevant databases using SQL Server Management Studio (SSMS).

-2. **Data Cleaning Skills and Operations**: We employed a range of SQL skills and operations to clean and transform the data:
+2. **Data Cleaning Skills and Operations**: I employed a range of SQL skills and operations to clean and transform the data:

-    - **SELECT**: Used to retrieve specific data from tables, enabling us to filter and extract necessary information.
+    - **SELECT**: Used to retrieve specific data from tables, enabling me to filter and extract necessary information.

     - **UPDATE**: Employed to modify existing data, making corrections or updates to records when required.